CRV combined manuals and documents Pack (10MB, 260 pages)

 I acquired a copy of the Military CRV training manual late in 1997 whilst attending a CRV training course in London, England.
 Shortly after this Palyne ‘PJ’ Gaenir posted a copy of it on her website in 1998.
 The CRV manual in its current state is not the absolute learning tool for remote viewing and CRV.
 What it is, is a supportive tool allowing a valuable insight into the training techniques created by Ingo Swann and the team at SRI and developed over years by the American military.

-The manual is as I myself have found, a fantastic tool for the development of this remarkable skill – BUT I stress it is used to it’s best when accompanied with the knowledge of a skillful Remote Viewing teacher.
+The manual is as I myself have found, a fantastic tool for the development of this remarkable skill – BUT I stress it is used to it’s best when accompanied with the knowledge of a skilful Remote Viewing teacher.

 In an email communication with ex military viewer Paul Smith about the CRV manual he gave me this text to add to the download.